Colours to Use in Your Home in 2019

 It is deeply personal when you choose it for your home.
-Be it dark inky walls that make you feel cocooned or light bright and airy spaces.
+Be it dark, inky walls that make you feel cocooned or light, bright and airy spaces.
 For some, who tend to the dark side of the spectrum, they can’t imagine living with “bland” neutrals, because these dark colours are restful, relaxing, a bit like giving yourself a big hug.
-Those that like light neutrals, might find these oppressive or gloomy.
+Those that like light neutrals, might find dark colours oppressive or gloomy.

 So, I guess what I am saying is just because something is not on trend this year, does not mean it has completely gone from interiors; the colour grey being a great example of a colour that has been around a long time, is starting to moving off the trend radar, but which is still a beautiful colour for your home.

 As someone who doesn’t particularly follow trends, I’d say go with what you like.
 Having said that, the colour trend this year lends itself to a comforting home, so it is certainly worth considering if you have decor plans on the horizon.

 2019 is the year of subdued, comforting tones intended to introduce a sense of calm and serenity.
 As you read through this blog post, you will pick up on descriptions such as “nurturing”, “wellbeing”, “relaxing” ,“comfort”, “warmth” when it comes to paint colours, as we see our interior decisions move towards how we enhance our wellbeing, and relaxation in our home.
 How we de-stress from modern 24-hour culture and find a place to relax.
 And the colours we choose, and have been chosen through trends, are a big part of creating that feeling.